Ultralight Sleeping Bag

 There’s also a Hyperion 20F/-6C version ($410, 1 lb.
 6 oz.).

-As light and compact as any down bag gets these days, the Therm-a-Rest Hyperion 32F/0C packs a huge warmth-per-ounce ratio and is a good value for ultralighters, thru-hikers, or any backpacker who wants to sleep comfortably at night and carry less weight on the trail.
+Among the lightest and most compact down bags, the Therm-a-Rest Hyperion 32F/0C packs a huge warmth-per-ounce ratio and is a good value for ultralighters, thru-hikers, or any backpacker who wants to sleep comfortably at night and carry less weight on the trail.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Therm-a-Rest Hyperion 32F/0C sleeping bag at moosejaw.com, rei.com, or thermarest.com, or a Therm-a-Rest Hyperion 20F/-6C at moosejaw.com, rei.com, or thermarest.com.
+You can support my work on this blog by clicking any of these links to purchase a Therm-a-Rest Hyperion 32F/0C sleeping bag or a Therm-a-Rest Hyperion 20F/-6C at backcountry.com, moosejaw.com, or thermarest.com.

 Tell me what you think.